tyborgplusplus/csv-db-maven-plugin/README.md

 ----------------
 - data types are determined from database columns
 - import will be done in 1 transaction
+- first row in csv represents column names in table
+- use 'now' as value for import date / timestamp

 Tested databases
 ----------------